jtayl222/churn-prediction-pipeline/README.md

 - **Preprocessing**: Uses `ScriptProcessor` to clean the Telco Churn dataset, encode categorical variables, and split into train/test sets.
 - **Training**: Trains an XGBoost model with fixed hyperparameters using SageMaker’s managed training.

-## Next Steps

-- Deploy the trained model to a SageMaker endpoint for inference.
-- Add hyperparameter tuning with `HyperparameterTuner`.
-- Implement a SageMaker Pipeline with `ProcessingStep`, `TrainingStep`, and `ModelStep`.
-- Add monitoring with CloudWatch alarms.

 ## Cost Management